dirham/clean-go-example/README.md

 # clean-go-example
 ### Golang clean architecture example

-please read the readme.md inside in folder or read the comment on code
+please read the readme.md inside folder or read the comment on code